 If you get stuck in the middle of your story, a relationship prompt may give you something to get the story moving again.

-is a loan clerk who only wants what is rightfully hers/his..
-He is generally versatile and versatile, but sometimes selfish
+is a medical technician who wants to make everyone happy..
+He is generally observant and intelligent, but sometimes reckless

-is a paralegal who just wants more, no matter how much s/he has..
-She is generally adventurous and practical, but sometimes contemptuous
+is a machine operator who just wants more, no matter how much s/he has..
+She is generally practical and serious, but sometimes complaining

 - How did these two meet for the first time?

 - What is it that attracts these two to each other?

 - What is it that they hate about each other?

 - How do they hold each other back?

 Are they friends, enemies, frenemies or something else entirely?

 You want to make sure that your reader understands what’s happening between characters.